jordanful/Promptspot/README.md

 ## License

-Promptspot is licensed under the AGPL v3.0.
+Promptspot is licensed under the Apache License v2.0.
 See [LICENSE](LICENSE) for more information.